ssilverman/QNEthernet/README.md

 * `setHostname(hostname)`: Sets the DHCP client hostname.
 The empty string will set the hostname to nothing.
 To use something other than the default at system start, call this before calling `begin()`.
+* `setLinkState(flag)`: Manually sets the link state.
+This is useful when using the loopback feature.
+Network operations will usually fail unless there's a link.
 * `setMACAddressAllowed(mac, flag)`: Allows or disallows Ethernet frames addressed to the specified MAC address.
 This is useful when processing raw Ethernet frames.